Don't Be an April Fool — 13 Tips for Using Your Call Tracking Data - 800response

-For a long while, offline and online marketing analytics were two separate things.
-Online, print and television were spaced out, and you had separate strategies and processes for each.
+For many years, offline and online marketing analytics were two separate things.
+Online, print, and television were spaced out, and you had separate strategies and processes for each.
 Thanks to modern data and analytics tools, however, this is no longer necessary.
 You can blend all the marketing niches to make your data work for you, as opposed to against you.

 Historically, companies have struggled to capture and extract lead source information from telephone calls.
 That’s because it’s easy to forget about verbal phone conversations in the hyper-digital world we live in; most of our interactions take place online.
 But phones are still relevant, which means call tracking data is still relevant, too.
 In fact, phone calls are 10 times more likely to convert than a web form, which means call tracking data is still important.